xtools-at/colibri/README.md

 Every interface has slightly different requirements to establish a connection.

+#### Bluetooth Low Energy (BLE) Interface

+To connect to your wallet via BLE, you need to pair your device first in your operating system's Bluetooth settings.
+When prompted for a pairing code, enter `200913`.
+You can change the default key in `config_custom.h`.
+On devices with displays it will be randomly generated.

+Now that your wallet is connected and paired, you can use an app like e.g. [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) to send commands to it.

+The device exposes a GATT service with the UUID `31415926-5358-9793-2384-626433832795`, with two characteristics:

+- `C001`: _write_ your JSON-RPC command to this field
+- `C000`: you can _read_ the JSON-RPC response from this field (turn on notifications for best results)

+A more user-friendly way to use the BLE interface is coming soon.

 #### Debug Serial Interface

 If you've enabled **debugging** features for your build, the serial interface should automatically connect to your host PC, and you should be able to use Arduino IDE's _Serial Monitor_ to send commands and receive responses (if not, dis- and reconnect the board and/or restart Arduino IDE).